MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

         - [Post-bot-scoring clauses](rules.md#post-bot-scoring-clauses)
         - [Post-risk-scoring clauses](rules.md#post-risk-scoring-clauses)

+A published rule may also have a [Draft version](rules.md#draft-rules).

 ### Name and description

 When you create a rule, you can add a name and description to help yourself and your team easily identify the rule.
 Rule names must be unique, and they are case-insensitive.

 ### Status

+When you create a rule for the first time, before it is published, the status will be set to *Draft only*.

 When you publish a rule, you can set the status to either *Active* or *Inactive*.

 - If a rule is active, it affects real-time production traffic, and all events of this type are evaluated against the rule.
 - If a rule is inactive, it doesn't affect production traffic.

-### Draft rules

-When you create or modify rules, Fraud Protection automatically saves your work in progress with the status of *Draft*.

--	If you create a new rule which has never been published before, Fraud Protection automatically sets the rule status to *Draft only*.
--	If you make changes to a rule that has previously been published, Fraud Protection saves your modifications in progress as a draft.

-Fraud Protection automatically sets the rule status as either *Active (with Draft)* or *Inactive (with Draft)*, depending on the status of the published rule.
-Both the published version of the selected rule as well as the draft version can be viewed as side-by-side tabs.
+When you modify an already-published rule, the rule will now be saved with the status as either *Active (with Draft)* or *Inactive (with Draft)*, depending on the status of the published rule.

-> [!NOTE]
-> Drafts are accessible only to the author.
-If you want to share your rules with your team, you must publish them.

 ### Samples